hamsof/Github-Scraping/README.md

 # Version 2:
 It also scraping the users programming languages used in his repos.
-But I have narrowed down searching criteria to (has repos greater than 600)
+But I have narrowed down searching criteria (to has repos greater than 600)

-Actualy programming languages can`t be accessed directly from user`s information using Github API.
+Actualy programming languages cannot be accessed directly from user information using Github API.
 So I have made my logic to get the programming languages used by the user in his repos.
 It will iterate all over the repos of the user and get the unique programming languages it is using.
+For example if there are 1000 repos of a user it will iterate all over the repos and give the programming languages is these repos.
+That require a lot of time so thats why I have narrowed down the searching criteria.

 (Total enteries to json file 4)